 The Attendance Officer has the responsibility for ensuring that all of the attendance data is accurately recorded on the SIMs attendance software.

-Attendance data is analysed weekly by to ensure that all pupils are in school as often as possible.
-Where there are attendance concerns letters, will contact you to discuss these.
-(See Appendix I)
+Attendance data is analysed weekly by our attendance officer to ensure that all pupils are in school as often as possible.
+Where there are attendance concerns Fowey school will contact you to discuss these.
+(See Appendix H)